riiix3/OurProject/README.md

 ## Installation
-* To run this version of the system you need to need to follow the following step :
+* To run this version of the system you need to do the following step :
 1. Run index.js:
 > node index.js